 The Healing Power of Shockwave Therapy

-It is probably easiest to think about this modality as a "tissue reboot", not unlike rebooting a computer system.
+It is easiest to think about this modality as a "tissue reboot", not unlike rebooting a computer system.
 The tissue involving collagen in our bodies has a tendency to become disorganised and confused in the healing cascade, much like an overloaded computer.
 If we reboot the tissue, this then allows for the restart of the cascade, and a better organisation of the tissue.

 Radial shockwaves are introduced into the body by means of a freely moved applicator over the entire pain region.
 Radial shockwaves are often referred to as radial pressure waves (RPW), which is the correct definition in physical terms.
 The energy from these acoustic waves is being transferred into the tissue.
 This is what provides the mechanical stimulation and gives the effect.

-The pathological association between pain and muscle tone and vascular tone is broken as a result of shock wave therapy and the strong stimuli it produces, thus enabling natural movement patterns to be remembered and recalled.
+The pathological association between pain and muscle tone and vascular tone is broken as a result of shockwave therapy and the strong stimuli it produces, thus enabling natural movement patterns to be remembered and recalled.

 What are the side effects of shockwave therapy?